 I recall that during and after the film, we (the “Christian fellowship”) were deeply touched; many of us cried.
 At that time I was also a professed and somewhat outspoken Christian, though I had little in common with the ultraconservatives who attended this particular group.
 What we did agree on, however, was that it was our Christian duty to bring God’s love and justice to the people in Uganda– love for the child soldiers and justice for their torturers.
 Then we sang some songs, had a group prayer session, and went home.

 As the next few weeks passed, I was struck by how suddenly everyone seemed to have Invisible Children apparel, bracelets, DVDs, stickers, and so forth.
-Even now, I see IC’s scheme to bring to light the suffering of a voiceless, marginalized group of people as a positive: people who had never heard of child soldiers (or of Uganda, for that matter) were suddenly deeply, almost personally invested in helping them.
+Even now, I see IC’s scheme to bring to light the suffering of a voiceless, marginalized group of people as a more or less positive: people who had never heard of child soldiers (or of Uganda, for that matter) were suddenly deeply, almost personally invested in helping them.
 The commercialized, commodified treatment of the plight of child soldiers did nag at me, however.
-I didn’t buy any shirts nor did I choose to donate money to the IC.
+I didn’t buy any shirts nor did I choose to donate money to the IC (if only because I didn’t have any).

 This is not the most widely circulated critique of the video.
 The BBC’s main complaint about “Kony 2012” is that it is reductionist, oversimplifying what is in reality an extremely complex conflict.
 Their point is well-taken: “Kony 2012” makes understanding the “main bullet points” of the Kony dilemma so simple that even a five year old can understand them.
 Literally.
 Gavin, the film director’s (I’m guessing five year old?) son, is given a very boiled-down, easy-to-understand lecture on who Kony is and what he does, wherein their family friend Jacob (one of the children featured in the original “IC”) is positioned as the “good guy” and Kony is positioned as the “bad guy”.
 It is the film’s way of presenting and explaining this Ugandan conflict.